The Complete Guide To New York State Payroll

 New York State’s Human Rights Law protects employees from discrimination on the grounds of age, race, color, national origin, sexual orientation, gender identity or expression, military status, sex, disability, predisposing genetic characteristics, familial status, marital status, or status as a victim of domestic violence.
 Refusing to hire a candidate due to any of these characteristics violates equal opportunity hiring.

 Small businesses are not required to pay for time not worked in certain forms (holidays, personal leave, vacation) unless it is part of their benefits package.
-However, there are other situations that require paid time off.
+However, other situations require paid time off.

 - Small employers (1-99 workers): Five days of paid sick leave per year